lfir/ngrok-agent-adm/README.md

-# ngrok-agent-adm
+## ngrok-agent-adm

-Bash script to start ngrok agent &amp; publish tunnel public URL.
+Bash script to start [ngrok](https://ngrok.com/docs/getting-started) agent and publish the tunnel public URL to a git remote repository.